deuslirio/UFGTeX-Presentation/README.md

 ![UFGTeXPresentation logo](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/ufgtexpresentation.png)

 ## What is it?
-A Latex template to help students, professors and/or researchers from Universidade Federal de Goiás (UFG) preparing their presentation slides in the format 16:9.
-The template provides different options to change its visual aspect as well as shows examples of exposing images, tables, and bibliography references.
+A Latex template to help students, professors, or researchers from Universidade Federal de Goiás (UFG) to prepare their presentation slides in the format 16:9.
+Besides presenting a modern design concept, UFGTeXPresentation provides different slides’ layout and color schemas to personalize the presentation.

 ![Template example](https://raw.githubusercontent.com/deuslirio/UFGTeX-Presentation/master/readme/title_layout_print.png)

+## How to use
+After downloading or cloning this repository, you must edit the file **presentation.tex** to fill the content of the presentation.
+Firstly, take a look at the "Primary Definitions" part, at the begin of such a **.tex**, and modify its parties, whether is needed.

+To set the default color of the presentation, one may use the command \setPrimaryColor{color}.
+This command supports one of the colors defined by the template or any color defined by the user.

+To set the logo of the department or institute, from the authors take part,  one must use the command \setLogos{}{} to inform paths of two files.
+The first one is logo in title slide - we recommend using a horizontal image - and second one is the logo used in the remaining slides - we recommend using a square image.

 ## Table of colors